deforum-art/sd-webui-deforum/README.md

 ```

 ## Starting Over
-the dsd conda environment can be removed with the following set of commands:
+the stable-diffusion folder can be deleted and the dsd conda environment can be removed with the following set of commands:
 ```
 conda deactivate
 conda env remove -n dsd